 Parakh Trust is a beacon of hope for many, dedicated to uplifting the marginalized and underprivileged sections of society across India.
 Our foundation is built on the principles of empathy, integrity, and relentless service.
 We believe that true social change starts with empowering the individual.
+By focusing on sustainable development, we ensure that our impact is long-lasting.
+From providing quality education to the youth to ensuring healthcare access for the elderly, Parakh Trust works tirelessly to bridge the socio-economic gaps in our communities.

 Years Active